 Mr. Berube stated the email was the result of someone who saw the article in the Harmony Notes and contacted me.
-His concern is that he owns two Harmony properties that he and his family member use, typically during the winter for the short term, not rentals.
-He wanted to know how his family members would get a card for a short-term basis.
+His concern was that he owns two Harmony properties that he and his family member use, typically during the winter for the short term, not rentals.
+He wanted to know how his family members could get a card for a short-term basis.

-Mr. LeMenager stated they do not.
+Mr. LeMenager stated they cannot.

 Mr. Berube stated that is exactly right.
 At the time, I said I would raise this at a meeting to add an addendum.
-Since then, I have done a little research and apparently these houses are being used as short-term rentals.
+Since then, I have done some research and apparently these houses are being used as short-term rentals.
 It is not his family members that he wants to acquire the cards for; it is the renters.
-I said I would raise the question, but I think we take no further action on this.
-The rules we just adopted stand as they are and if they want access cards, then they can provide a lease agreement that is a term of at least seven months.
+I said I would raise the question, but I suggest we take no further action on this.
+The rules we just adopted stand as they are and if they want access cards, then they can provide a Lease Agreement that is a term of at least seven months.